gabrielchua/le-ft-hack/README.md

 We fine-tune `mistral-small-latest` to predict which LLM response will be preferred by a human, using data from the lmsys chatbot arena.

+The dataset contains one prompt, responses from two different LLMs, and which of the LLM gave the preferred answer or whether it was a tie.

-With 25048 training examples, 50 training steps and a learning rate of 10^-4, we achieve an accuracy of ~42%.
+With 100K+ training examples, 50 training steps and a learning rate of 10^-4, we achieve an accuracy of ~42%.
+This is 9% point higher than a naive baseline of randomly guessing.

 ## Set-up